Hawwara

+The Hawwara are the heirs of the ancient western Bavares.
+During the Arab Muslim conquest of the Maghreb, the Hawwara tribe was subdued by Musa ibn Nusayr and Arabised.
+In the 10th century, a fraction of the Hawwara were part the Fatimid army that conquered Egypt, Syria, Palestine and Jordan.
+In the 11th century, families originating from the Hawwara founded and ruled small Islamic kingdoms in al-Andalus (the Iberian Peninsula), including the Dhulnunid dynasty, which ruled the Taifa of Toledo and the Banu Razin, who ruled the Taifa of Albarracín.

 Branches

-The Hawwara were composed of numerous tribes and clans.
+The Hawwara are composed of numerous tribes and clans.
 Some of them are: the Addasa, the Andara, the Awtita, the Baswa, the Gharyan, the Haragha, the Banu Irmazyan, the Kaldin, the Kamlan, the Karkuda, the Lahan or Lahana, the Maghar, the Malila, the Maslata, the Mindasa or Mindas (Mandasa, Mandas), the Misrata, the Razin, the Satat, the Tarhuna, the Wannifan, the Warfalla, the Wargha, the Warsatifa, the Washtata, the Yaghmorasen, the Zakkawa and the Zanzafa.

 History

+Origins

-The Hawwara are the heirs of the ancient western Bavarians, in antiquity the Hawwara were one of the principal tribes located within the Masaesyli state.
+The Hawwara are the heirs of the ancient western Bavares.
+In classical antiquity, the Hawwara were one of the principal tribes located within the Masaesyli state.
 The traditional territory that was called Avaritana/Abaritana provincia by Quodvultdeus of Carthage later became known as “bilad Haouara”, country of the Haouara (of the Aurès) in the middle ages.
-During the Byzantine period the area called “Abaritana atque Getulia provincia” was a tribal principality and the Hawwara were one of the two major ruling confederations.
-Medieval historians have also attested the presence of the Hawwara in the Aurès region well before the arrival of the Arabs in the 7th century.
+During the Byzantine period, the area called “Abaritana atque Getulia provincia” was a tribal principality, and the Hawwara were one of the two major ruling confederations.
+Medieval historians have also attested the presence of the Hawwara in the Aurès region well before the arrival of the Arabs in the seventh century.
 Edrici placed the location of the Hawwara in the plains of M’Sila.
-From the 8th century to 12th century, the eastern boundaries of their land ran through Tawergha, Waddan, and Zella.
+From the eighth century to twelfth century, the eastern boundaries of their land ran through Tawergha, Waddan, and Zella.
 Hawwara's territory was bordered to the east by the Mazata tribe.

+In the Iberian Peninsula

-Families belonging to the Hawwara founded and ruled small Islamic kingdoms in Al-Andalus (Spain) such as the Taifa of Toledo and Taifa of Albarracín.
+Families originating from the Hawwara founded and ruled small Islamic kingdoms in al-Andalus (the Iberian Peninsula) during the eleventh century, including the Dhulnunid dynasty, which ruled the Taifa of Toledo and the Banu Razin, who ruled the Taifa of Albarracín.
 The latter still being the name of a Spanish town named Albarracín or Al Banu Razin, a sub-tribe of Hawwara.
 Other Spanish cities including Alhaurín el Grande and Alhaurín de la Torre also get there name from the Hawwara (Al Hawwariyin).

+In Egypt

+A fraction of the Hawwara were part the Fatimid army that conquered Egypt, Syria, Palestine and Jordan.
+After the conquest, they were given land grants by the Fatimid caliphs.
+The Hawwara tribe became dominant in El Beheira in Egypt.
+In 1380/1381, Barquq, Sultan of the Mamluks, established some Hawwara groups in Upper Egypt and granted the Iqta' of Girga to the Hawwari chief, Isma'il ibn Mazin.
+Isma'il was succeeded by Umar, the eponymous of the Banu Umar clan.